Erlemar/dswok/General ML/AB Tests.md

 ### Decision framework

 Ship when the primary metric moves in the pre-registered direction by at least the MDE, guardrails are neutral, and pre-registered segments do not flag.
-Iterate when the primary is flat but a diagnostic metric explains why.
+Iterate when the primary is flat, but a diagnostic metric explains why.
 Kill when guardrails regress or the primary moves against the direction.
 Borderline wins go to a confirmatory second experiment before any ship decision.

 ```mermaid
 flowchart TD